Okta Classic Engine release notes (Preview)

 Office 365 Silent Activation

-Using Okta as the Identity Provider, Okta Office 365 Silent Activation allows for a seamless experience for your Microsoft Office 365 end users accessing Office 365 apps on domain joined shared Workstations or VDI environments.
-Once your end users have logged into a domain-joined Windows machine, no further activation steps are required.
+Using Okta as the Identity Provider, Okta Office 365 Silent Activation allows for a seamless experience for your Microsoft Office 365 end users accessing Office 365 apps on domain-joined shared Workstations or VDI environments.
+After your end users have signed in to a domain-joined Windows machine, no further activation steps are required.
 See Office 365 Silent Activation: New Implementations.

 End-user Welcome emails localized